Trending Apps

 SaaS Spend Per Employee

-- SaaS price increases - Software inflation has been climbing steadily over the past couple of years, reaching a record high of 13.2% in October 2024.
+- SaaS price increases - Software inflation has been climbing steadily over the past couple of years, reaching a record high of 14.0% in October 2024 and a Q4 2024 average of 12.9%.

-- Headcount cuts - Over 140,000 tech jobs have been cut in 2024 so far, but companies can’t immediately pay less on SaaS tools as they are locked into annual contracts based on a certain number of users.
+- Headcount cuts - Over 150,000 tech jobs were cut in 2024, but companies can’t immediately pay less on SaaS tools as they are locked into annual contracts, often based on a number of users.

 - The proliferation of point-SaaS - Many companies have built their tech stacks with ‘point solutions’ to solve specific problems, often resulting in a costly accumulation of tools and higher overall spend per employee.